Pinnacle-Networks/Pinnacle/docs/content/apply_api/trigger.md

 - Listen for update, inserts and deletes
 - Take a specific action contigent on these changes
-- Can be deployed on pinnacle Enterprise
+- Can be deployed on Pinnacle Enterprise

 ***Usage pattern***